Updated July 21, 2023

-A public company is constituted by the coming together of shareholders that essentially become the owners of the companies while setting up management that controls the business and works for maximizing shareholder wealth.
+A public company is constituted by the coming together of shareholders that essentially become the owners of the companies while setting up management that controls the business and works to maximize shareholder wealth.

-A public company has many legal obligations to fulfill in order to enjoy the benefits of becoming public.
-Some of them are enforced by the regulatory bodies in the country while others are self-imposed for stringent control and shareholder-management coordination.
+A public company has many legal obligations to fulfill to enjoy the benefits of becoming public.
+Some of them are enforced by the regulatory bodies in the country, while others are self-imposed for stringent control and shareholder-management coordination.

 Characteristics of Publicly Traded Companies

-- A public company is characterized by its size in terms of market capitalization which is simply the market value of its share times the number of shares outstanding.
-A corporation with $1 million shares outstanding and $20.00 share price has a market capitalization of $20 million.
+- A public company is characterized by its size in terms of market capitalization, which is simply the market value of its share times the number of shares outstanding.
+A corporation with $1 million shares outstanding and a $20.00 share price has a market capitalization of $20 million.

-- A public company is characterized by its limited liability as opposed to the unlimited liability of private companies or partnerships or sole proprietorship.
-This broadly means that in case of a lawsuit against the company, no individual shareholder will be held i.e. no individual responsibility.
+- A public company is characterized by its limited liability as opposed to the unlimited liability of private companies, partnerships, or sole proprietorships.
+This broadly means that in case of a lawsuit against the company, no individual shareholder will be held, i.e., no individual responsibility.

 - A public company is a going concern and has perpetual succession.
-This means that the board members of the company will be succeeded every time in case dissolution or retirement and the company shall live forever.
+This means that the company’s board members will succeed every time in case of dissolution or retirement, and the company shall live forever.

 A business is always a private company before it becomes a public company.
-Take for example a young entrepreneur who started his business of selling computers back in 2010 from California.
-He ran the business quiet well up till 2014 before bringing in investors who were confident about this business.
+Take, for example, a young entrepreneur who started his business selling computers back in 2010 from California.
+He ran the business quite well until 2014 before bringing in investors who were confident about this business.

-Over the next 4 years, the team, including the investors who were involved in decision-making due to their stakeholding, did sell lots of products to expand the business in many other states.
+Over the next four years, the team, including the investors involved in decision-making due to their stakeholding, did sell lots of products to expand the business in many other states.
 The corporation had $20 million in annual revenues and handsome profits.
 But in 2019, the team decided to float an initial public offering in the market to gain funding for further expansion.
-In this pursuit, the team hires a banking team that helps the young entrepreneur in the process.
+In this pursuit, the couple hires a banking team that helps the young entrepreneur in the process.

-This virtual company has been public for a year now and makes regular shareholder interaction and releases documents related to financial disclosure.
+This virtual company has been public for a year now, making regular shareholder interactions and releasing documents related to financial disclosure.

 Example of Publicly Traded Companies

-Some of the biggest public companies (at some point in time, revenues and market values have changed now) were:
+Some of the most significant public companies (at some point in time, revenues and market values have changed now) were:

 Publicly Traded Companies vs Private Traded Companies

-The major points of difference between a public company and a private company is the claim of ownership and listing on markets.
-A company is called becomes public when it allows investors or traders from among the public to buy or sell its stocks.
-A private company, on the other hand, does not list its stock on any public stock exchange, and hence cannot be offered for public trading.
+The significant points of difference between a public company and a private company are the claim of ownership and listing on markets.
+A company becomes public when it allows investors or traders from among the public to buy or sell its stocks.
+On the other hand, a private company does not list its stock on any public stock exchange and hence cannot be offered for public trading.

-It should be made clear, for the purpose of understanding the difference between these two entities, that a private company is similar to a public company on the grounds of financing, funding and investing opportunities.
+To understand the difference between these two entities, it should be made clear that a private company is similar to a public company on the grounds of financing, funding, and investing opportunities.
 A private company can attract individual or institutional investors in return for ownership in the company.
 However, the transaction or the deal is not carried out in the public market.

 Benefits of Publicly Traded Companies